Towards a Revolutionary Union Movement, Part 7: Heterodox Strategy and Tactics

 BVWU picket line, 2018.

 Meanwhile, IWW branches that take a hybrid, heterodox approach to CBAs have a far higher rate of lasting campaigns.
 These branches help campaigns sign CBAs if the workers want to, but treat these contracts as mere scraps of paper that provide a baseline of institutional stability for the workers in the union, and nothing more.
 In Portland, Oregon, workers at the Burgerville chain organized with the IWW and achieved the first fast food union contract in US history.
 Despite containing a “no-strike clause,” workers have gone on strike over a dozen times in just the last few years.
 We should avoid no-strike clauses whenever we can, since they restrict our right to use our most powerful weapon, the strike.
 Ultimately, however, these agreements are pieces of paper that a revolutionary union should rip to shreds whenever they get in our way.
 Contract negotiations paired with direct action are a perfect time to assert our principles to transform the de facto, day-to-day enforcement of labor law.
-Chicago’s Mobile Rail union successfully convinced the NLRB to recognize the IWW’s general opposition to no-strike clauses as a fundamental principle of the union it could emphasize during negotiations.
+Chicago’s Mobile Rail union successfully convinced the NLRB to recognize the IWW’s general opposition to no-strike clauses as a fundamental principle of the union it could insist during negotiations.

 Caliber Workers Union rally.